pingcap/talent-plan/rust/README.md

 # Practical Networked Applications in Rust

-A training course about practical systems software construction in Rust.
+A training course about practical systems software construction in [Rust].

 Over a series of projects, you will build a single networked, multithreaded, and asynchronous Rust application.
 Creating this application, a [key-value